Home » Popular » When to Use Subdomains and Subdirectories

 Scroll to Top

-The information architecture of your website plays a key role in how Google and other search engines are able to index your site’s content.
-In SEO, one of the ways we organize the information on a particular site is through URL structure.
+The architecture of your website plays a key role in how Google and other search engines index your siteโ€™s content.
+Two common methods used to structure a website for SEO are subdomains and subdirectories.

 What is a Subdomain?